kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 Use user.loginByLoginId providing user credentials and your account ID.

-### Use Widget KS for Anonynous Public Content Playback
+### Use Widget KS for Anonymous Public Content Playback

 The `session.startWidgetSession` provides an anonymous simple and light KS generation mechanism that does not require a secret.
 This type of session can be used to perform READ operations only and only on content that is defined as publicly available with no Access Control or special permissions.